 I have found mini-sessions invaluable if a meeting or workshop is getting stuck.
 Perhaps feelings are running high, and no one is listening very well.
-If you ask people to go into pairs and have five minutes each way on how they feel and what needs to happen next, they will often come up with an elegant solution to their problem.
-You have increased the attention people have for each other markedly and produced better thinking.
+If you ask people to go into pairs and have five minutes each way on how they feel and what needs to happen next, they will often devise an elegant solution to their problem.
+You have markedly increased people’s attention to each other and produced better thinking.

 People take in information and think much better when they have a chance to talk.
 So you can use mini-sessions halfway through a talk.
 “Spend a few minutes each way talking about what you have learned so far and what you still want to learn”.
 Their attention will be much better in the second half.
 They also work very well if you need questions.
 “What have you learned?
 What question would you like to ask?”
 You will get far more and better questions than just saying, “Any questions?”

-Coconsulting across an organisation or a society would increase the amount of understanding because whatever method you use, you have to listen for it to work.
+Coconsulting across an organisation or a society would increase understanding because whatever method you use, you must listen for it to work.
 It also reduces prejudice; if you have met, understood and helped an “X”, you will never again agree with anyone that “All “X’s” are like that!”
 An “X” could be a man or woman, white, black, Jewish person, gay, straight, working, middle-class, upper class or someone from the finance department!
 The latter may be funny and exciting rather than the conventional stereotype.

 How to introduce coconsulting?

-If you want to set up a coconsulting relationship for yourself, the easiest way is to ask someone from your network of fellow professionals or colleagues if they would like to try an idea out.
+If you want to set up a coconsulting relationship for yourself, the easiest way is to ask someone from your network of professionals or colleagues if they want to try an idea out.
 Explain the simple rules, see the box above, and decide who should go first as the client.

 If you go first, choose a real topic but not one that is too deep or scary and a relatively short time.
-Then tell the consultant what you got from the session and all the things they did well.
-If they ask for ideas on how to do it better, then offer constructive ideas gently.
+Then, tell the consultant what you got from the session and what they did well.
+If they ask for ideas on how to improve, offer constructive ideas gently.

-If the other person is the client, remember to tell them that they are doing well, they will be doing the best they can and will be anxious.
+If the other person is the client, remember to tell them they are doing well.
+They will be doing the best they can and will be anxious.
 Use the gentlest techniques that will work.
 It is not good to show off.
 Afterwards, you can ask what worked and how it could be better, if you want, as before.

 Coconsulting is a reciprocal relationship.
 It is tempting to give your client more of the time than you.
-Doing so is an unconscious way of showing your superiority or of avoiding being vulnerable.
+Doing so is an unconscious way of showing superiority or avoiding vulnerability.
 It does not help, especially at the beginning of your coconsulting relationship.

-To introduce it to a group, I would usually explain the basic ideas and invite a volunteer from the group to work with me, live, on a current issue for ten minutes or so.
-The group would observe, and then we would discuss how the client and I worked together, but not the session’s content.
+To introduce it to a group, I would usually explain the basic ideas and invite a volunteer from the group to work with me live on a current issue for ten minutes or so.
+The group would observe and then discuss how the client and I worked together, not the session’s content.

 The client usually gets enough out of it, and the process is transparent enough for people to feel confident about having a go for themselves.
 When they do and have twenty minutes each way with a bit of discussion between sessions, they find that most have a new insight into their issue and have thoroughly enjoyed talking and listening.
-We might end with listing the things that work as a client and as a consultant.
+We might end with listing the things that work as clients and consultants.

 Most people are astonished at how powerful this experience is.